Shopify/shopify-app-js/packages/apps/shopify-api/docs/guides/session-storage.md

 // sessionCopy is an identical copy of the callbackResponse.session instance
 ```

+When converting the data for storage, the `Session` class also includes an instance method called `.toPropertyArray` that returns an array of key-value pairs constructed from the result of `toObject`. `toPropertyArray` has an optional parameter `returnUserData`, defaulted to false, when set to true it will return the associated user data as part of the property array object.

-Now that the app has a JavaScript object containing the data of a `Session`, it can convert the data into whatever means necessary to store it in the apps preferred storage mechanism.
+With that object containing the data of a `Session`, the app can convert the data into whatever it needs to store using its preferred mechanism.
 Various implementations of session storage can be found in the [`session-storages` folder](../../../session-storage#readme).

-The `Session` class also includes an instance method called `.toPropertyArray` that returns an array of key-value pairs, e.g.,

-`toPropertyArray` has an optional parameter `returnUserData`, defaulted to false, when set to true it will return the associated user data as part of the property array object.

 ```ts
 const {session, headers} = shopify.auth.callback({